 The LAN distribution switch is the path to the organization's internal network.
 A unique VLAN supports the Internet edge devices, and the routing protocol peers with the appliances across this network.
-To support future use, the connections from the ASAs to the inside LAN distribution switches are configured as trunks.
-Reader Tip
+To support future use, the connections from Cisco ASAs to the inside LAN distribution switches are configured as trunks.